The Basics of Using Clay - Kilns – Glazes – Cones – Firing

 Use a designated KILN WASH brush – a 2”-3” synthetic bristle brush and apply one solid coat to one side only of kiln shelves.
 Take the wash out to within ¼” all around the edges of the shelves.
 Allow shelves to dry.
 Store extra kiln wash in marked, airtight container for future touch ups and use. *Store shelves kiln wash sides to each other.

 Loading and Unloading the Kiln

-Set the four shortest posts (1/2 or 1” inch) in a triangle pattern if using half shelves or a square pattern if using full shelves inside on the bottom of the kiln.
+Set the three or four shortest posts (1/2 or 1” inch) in a triangle pattern if using half shelves or a square pattern if using full shelves inside on the bottom of the kiln.

 Set shelf on top, with kiln wash side up.
 If 2 half shelves, leave 1/2” space between shelves for air flow.

 Always use cones – more details on this in each below section.